carver/ethtoken.py/README.md

 It returns the balance of an address, with the decimal point shifted according to the `decimals()` value on the contract.
-In other words, it should be the human-readable number of tokens that the given address owns.
+In other words, it is the human-readable number of tokens that the given address owns.

 ### Completely Untested: Transfers